LYNC-WORLD/Docs/docs/creating-token.md

 >
 > Ensure you have enough funds in your wallet to cover the transaction’s gas fees and also the amount you entered (if any) in the option step.

-After completing all the above steps, your token will be deployed on the Saga blockchain and is ready to be traded on Mew.gg.
+After completing all the above steps, your token will be deployed on the Solana blockchain and is ready to be traded on Pump Solana.
 You can share the deployment of your meme token on social media like Twitter to let the community know about your token and create an engagement around your token.

 <div className="flex flex-col items-center">
     <img src="/img/create-token-successful.png"/>
-    <span className="font-bold text-[rgb(192,192,192)]">Meme token deployed successfully on the Saga blockchain</span>
+    <span className="font-bold text-[rgb(192,192,192)]">Meme token deployed successfully on the Solana blockchain</span>
 </div>
 <br></br>

 > NOTE -
 >
-> Every token created on Mew.gg has a fixed total supply of 1 billion.
+> Every token created on Pump Solana has a fixed total supply of 1 billion.
 Out of which a maximum of 800 million is available on the platform for trading, and the other 200 million is locked.
 However, if you have chosen to lock the initial supply of the token while creating the token, only the initially locked amount of the token will be available for trading out of a maximum of 800 million tokens, unless the complete token supply is unlocked by you.